wavefrontHQ/docs/pages/doc/integrations_collectd_redis.md

 summary: Learn how to send Redis data collected by collectd to Tanzu Observability by Wavefront.
 ---

 [Redis](https://redis.io/) is an in-memory data structure store, often used as a database, cache and message broker.
-Tanzu Observability by Wavefront supports a built-in integration that gets data from Redis using Telegraf.
+Tanzu Observability supports a built-in integration that gets data from Redis using Telegraf.
 If you want to use collectd instead, follow the instructions on this page.

 We recommend the collectd Redis Python plugin.
 See [collectd Redis plugin documentation](https://github.com/powdahound/redis-collectd-plugin).
 There are 2 types of Redis nodes that can be monitored with collectd: Masters and Slaves.